Use Case Design

 Aircraft Mix

 When multiple aircraft types — from single engine and helicopters to business jets and airliners — share the same hangar, we take into account aircraft dimensions, hangar geometry, and operational schedules in recommending door configuration.
-Analyzing hangar layout and typical operations can lead to varying door configurations even for a similar aircraft mix.
+Analyzing hangar layout and typical operations can lead to different optimal door configurations even for a similar aircraft mix.

 Spec-Dor fully independent panel system for individual bay access in a military helicopter hangar.
 (Hawaii, USA)